Fishrider24/ESP32-Freezer-Alarm/README.md

 ******If Using Raspberry Pi to program ESP32*******

 Library required: ESP32 Mail Client(Had to downoad newest version from their website and manually install using Pi.
-Enable Less secure app access on Gmail account
+Set an App Password on your Gmail account!!

 Running ESP32 Filesystem Uploader
 Make a folder called tools in the /home/pi/Arduino folder and unzip ESP32FS into the tools folder